Healthy, Delicious Zucchini Carrot Bread

-After the frost of late spring, we discovered our lawn struggling hard amidst sneaky weeds.
+After the frost of last spring, we discovered our lawn struggling hard amidst sneaky weeds.
 We promptly took care of the weeds, but that left a sad, patchy lawn that took forever to grow back in.
 In part, alltheboys of the neighborhood frequently round up on our lawn for hyper games of soccer.
 So glad we don’t have yard contests around here 😉

 However.
 Our humble little veggie garden blew up into an explosion of herbs and squash.